Cerebras/modelzoo/modelzoo/transformers/tf/bert/input/scripts/README.md

   --input_files_prefix INPUT_FILES_PREFIX
                         Prefix to be added to paths of the input files.
 For example, can be a directory where raw data is stored if the paths are relative.
+                        Defaults to current directory.
   --split_num SPLIT_NUM
                         Number of input files to read at a  given time.
 It can speed up reading the data files through parallel